AudioSR Online:

 Once your audio is restored, the Automatic Mastering tool can polish it for professional release, with intelligent loudness optimization tailored to your track.

-Neural MP3 upscaling reconstructs coherent signal, not noise.
-It removes compression artifacts while rebuilding harmonic content.
-The result is cleaner than the original MP3, with measurable improvement in SNR and spectral flatness.
+Neural MP3 upscaling reconstructs coherent signal, not random noise.
+It can reduce compression artifacts while rebuilding harmonic content above the damaged bandwidth of the source.

 Yes, you can run restoration more than once.
 You can change the selected Source to run another pass on already restored audio, and batch imports support an 'Iterative restoration' toggle that selects the latest restored version of each file.

-Use Neural Analog to process your audio with online AI upscaling and restoration.
+Use Neural Analog to process your audio with online AI upscaling and restoration, without local GPU setup.